kdshea/SEI-Project-1-Tetris/README.md

 * Name Input and High Score Local Storage
    * On page load, get high score info and display in HTML
-   * At the end of the game and when quitting the game, check if current score is greater than the high score.
+   * At the end of the game and when quitting the game, check if the current score is greater than the high score.
 Update high score with name and new score value

 # Build Process